LuisGomes18/Vscode-Update/README.md

 ## Description

-Vscode Update is a project that automatically updates Visual Studio Code without the need for manual commands.
+Vscode Update is a project that automatically updates Visual Studio Code without the need for manual commands.<br>
 **Compatible with most operating systems**

 ## Technologies Used